mnur-cb/srs-poc-audit/README.md

 2. Detects vulnerabilities
 3. Applies safe patch/minor fixes
 4. Applies force fixes only for `devDependencies`
-5. Injects dynamic overrides for vulnerable transitive dev dependencies
+5. Injects dynamic overrides only for eligible transitive dependencies
+6. Blocks dependency spec downgrades by restoring original versions
-6. Validates changes using `npm run test`
+7. Validates changes using `npm run test` when a test script exists
-7. Automatically creates a Pull Request with a detailed change summary
+8. Automatically creates a Pull Request with a factual change summary
-8. Auto-merges once CI checks pass
+9. Auto-merges once CI checks pass

-Aggressive fixes (force + overrides) are restricted to development dependencies only, ensuring runtime stability.
+Aggressive force fixes are restricted to `devDependencies`.
+Override injection is skipped for direct production and direct dev dependencies.

 ------------------------------------------------------------------------